Josh Hawley says women are ‘people who give birth’ then gets in a muddle over vaginas

 The reporter then poked a hole in his logic by asking if a woman has had her uterus removed, a procedure that the CDC estimates 20 million people in the country have done, then would that disqualify them from being included in Mr Hawley’s definition?

-A confused Mr Hawley responded to the question by asking another question: “Yeah.
-Well, I don’t know, would they?” and then when pressed further by the reporter about whether or not a woman would still be defined as such if she, for instance, lost her reproductive organs to cancer, he again answered with a question: “I mean, a woman has a vagina, right?”
+Mr Hawley responded to the question by asking another question: “Yeah.
+Well, I don’t know, would they?”
+When pressed further by the reporter about whether or not a woman would still be defined as such if she, for instance, lost her reproductive organs to cancer, he again answered with a question: “I mean, a woman has a vagina, right?”

 Reactions online to the Missouri Republican politician’s stumbling were swift and unrelenting, with many taking time to point out the irony of the lawmaker struggling to answer the question he and his colleagues had for weeks mocked as being straightforward.